 People who have gender dysphoria are more likely to have depression, suicidal thoughts and die from suicide.
 So it is very important to take up the counselling or talking treatments you are offered.
 If you find yourself feeling low, anxious or stressed, or wishing you were not alive, see your GP.
 They will be able to obtain help for you.

-There are a lot of implications of gender-changing surgery.
+There are a lot of implications of sex-changing surgery.
 That is, things to think about which will change.
 They can be quite daunting.
 Support groups such as GIRES, below, have some helpful information which may be of aid in tackling this.

 Good practice guidelines for the assessment and treatment of adults with gender dysphoria; Royal College of Psychiatrists (2013)

 Standards of Care for the Health of Transsexual, Transgender, and Gender-Nonconforming People, version 7 2012; World Professional Association for Transgender Health (WPATH)

 Trans - a practical guide for the NHS; Dept of Health, October 2008